Have you ever:

 “Grief requires us to reorient ourselves to every part of our physical, emotional, and social worlds.”

 Our ancestors accepted grief as a normal part of life.
 They knew that grief buried alive kills the mind, the body, the soul.
-When a loss happened to one member of the tribe, it was processed and grieved—by the entire tribe.
+When a loss happened to one member of the village, it was processed and grieved—by the entire village.
 They created a ritual that allowed the grief to be fully experienced, with the support of the community.

 When grief is fully processed and integrated, it transforms into a life-force, a fuel that re-vitalizes and propels us into reconnection and resilience, as individuals, families, and communities.